mov-ebx/Fibonacci/README.md

 # Fibonacci

 The fibonacci sequence, done in as many programming languages that I can think of.
+I do this as a hobby, however it can be useful to compare the syntaxes between different languages and finding the right one for you to learn!

 Keep in mind, that I don't know most these languages, and the code is most likely not the most efficient and best possible.
 I wrote these using whatever I could scrape from their documentation.